cucumber-attic/website/apps/dynamic/views/training.md

           <h4 class="heading-reverse heading--sub">Real world accounts of our training</h4>
           <div class="col-md-4">
             <div class="blank-card">
-              <h4><a href="https://cucumber.io/blog/2015/12/08/example-mapping-introduction">Example Mapping</a></h4>
+              <h4><a href="https://cucumber.io/blog/2018/05/08/dyson-and-bdd">BDD at Dyson</a></h4>
               <p>
-                A simple technique we've developed to break down user stories before any code is written.
+                A case study of how Dyson use BDD to reduce misunderstandings and time spent on regression testing.
               </p>
             </div>
           </div>